joeappleton18/advanced-database-systems-2021/sessions/week_2/README.md

 ## EJS Templates

 While serving plain HTML files provides us with a means to present a website, we do not have much in the way of flexibility and sophistication.
-For instance, how do we inject data into our html pages.
-Furthermore, how can we sections of our html pages (e.g. the header and the footer).
+For instance, how do we inject data into our html pages?
+Furthermore, how can we reuse sections of our html pages (e.g. the header and the footer).
 This is where templating languages can help us.
 We are going to explore one such language, [https://ejs.co/#about], in this class.

 EJS is simple to use.
 First, we need to install it - `npm install ejs`.
 We can now tell express to render our html pages using ejs.
 Below is a full example.